About the Free Little Pantry.

 - Prescription or over-the-counter medications

-- Clothing, shoes, toys, office supplies or other miscellaneous household goods
+- Clothing, shoes, toys, office supplies, or other miscellaneous household goods

 Local Food Pantries and Assistance